novikov-school/NSpectator/README.md

 ## Contributing

 The NSpectator test suite is written in NUnit.
-The test project is NSpectatorDescriber.
+The test project is NSpectator.Specs.
+It describes the library itself.
 Not to be confused with SampleSpecs which hosts numerous tests written with Specs, some of which are intended to fail.

 If you have Resharper there is a team-shared settings file in the repository.
 Please use the settings to format any new code you write.